Gnorm Gnat: History

+The final comic, which contradicts Davis' later statements.

 Davis developed the idea for the strip while assisting cartoonist Tom Ryan on his Tumbleweeds strip.
 Davis saw the possibilities for gags with insect characters, and the strip was adopted by The Pendleton Times starting in early 1973.
 During this time, Davis unsuccessfully pitched Gnorm Gnat to various syndicates.
 According to writers Mark Acey and Scott Nickel, Davis would receive rejections for Gnorm Gnat for years.
 "I thought bugs were funny, and nobody else did", Davis later said.

 Davis also recounted that one editor had advised him, "Your art is good, your gags are great, but bugs—nobody can relate to bugs!"
 Davis took the advice to heart and then turned to Garfield.
 Some in the media have also reported that Davis had become "bored with the strip."
 Another reporter suggested that the notion that no one can relate to insects has been disproved by some jokes in the comic strip The Far Side by Gary Larson.

 For years since the strip ended, Davis claimed that the last published Gnorm Gnat strip involved Gnorm being stepped on by a human foot.
 This was later debunked after a Google Drive document containing many editions of The Pendleton Times that included Gnorm Gnat comics was uploaded in 2019 by YouTuber Quinton Kyle Hoover, a noted Garfield fan.
 The document contained the actual final strip (published on Christmas Day 1975), which depicted Gnorm standing beside a "Merry Christmas" message, saying, "Thanks, Pendleton."
 The document also contained some strips for Davis' next work, Jon, a prototype to Garfield, which debuted in the Times on January 8, 1976, two weeks after Gnorm Gnat ended.
 The comic strip Jon was renamed Garfield on August 1, 1977.

 The Gnorm Gnat comics were published without copyright notices, making them and the characters public domain under pre-1978 U.S. copyright law.